About the MRGCD’s Conservation Program

 - Water delivery system efficiency improvements.

 - Improvement to irrigation scheduling and water delivery practices.

 - Technical and financial resources to support productive agriculture and efficient water use.

 - Voluntary water leasing within the District’s service area through the District’s water bank to promote innovative and successful farming, ecosystem health and species conservation.

-- Habitat restoration and development to improve effectiveness of species conservation.
+- Habitat restoration and development to improve the effectiveness of species conservation.

 What are the Benefits of the Conservation Program?

 The Conservation Program further enables the District to effectively manage available water for the benefit of its constituents and operational priorities, which can be seen as a triangle.